juxor/afaq/markdown/secD7.md

 and ethnic groups living within it which made this issue particularly complex:

-> _"Clearly, each national group has a natural and indisputable entitlement to speak its language, live in accordance with its customs, retain its beliefs and rituals . . . in short, to maintain and develop its national culture in every sphere.
-It is obvious that this clear and specific stance has absolutely nothing to do with narrow nationalism of the 'separatist' variety which pits nation against nation and substitutes an artificial and harmful separation for the struggle to achieve a natural social union of toilers in one shared social communion.
+> _"Clearly, each national group has a natural and indisputable entitlement to
+> speak its language, live in accordance with its customs, retain its beliefs
+> and rituals . . . in short, to maintain and develop its national culture in
+> every sphere.
+It is obvious that this clear and specific stance has
+> absolutely nothing to do with narrow nationalism of the 'separatist' variety
+> which pits nation against nation and substitutes an artificial and harmful
+> separation for the struggle to achieve a natural social union of toilers in
+> one shared social communion.
 >  _
 >

-> _"In our view, national aspirations of a natural, wholesome character (language, customs, culture, etc.) can achieve full and fruitful satisfaction only in the union of nationalities rather than in their antagonism . . . _
+> _"In our view, national aspirations of a natural, wholesome character
+> (language, customs, culture, etc.) can achieve full and fruitful
+> satisfaction only in the union of nationalities rather than in their
+> antagonism . . ._
 >

-> _"The speedy construction of a new life on [libertarian] socialist foundations will ineluctably lead to development of the culture peculiar to each nationality.
-Whenever we Makhnovist insurgents speak of independence of the Ukraine, we ground it in the social and economic plane of the toilers.
-We proclaim the right of the Ukrainian people (and every other nation) to self- determination, not in the narrow, nationalist sense . . . but in the sense of the toilers' right to self-determination.
-We declare that the toiling folk of the Ukraine's towns and countryside have shown everyone through their heroic fight that they do not wish any longer to suffer political power and have no use for it, and that they consciously aspire to a libertarian society.
-We thus declare that all political power . . . is to be regarded . . . as an enemy and counter-revolutionary.
-To the very last drop of their blood they will wage a ferocious struggle against it, in defence of their entitlement to self- organisation."_ [quoted by Alexandre Skirda, **Nestor Makhno Anarchy's Cossack**, pp. 377-8]
+> _"The speedy construction of a new life on [libertarian] socialist
+> foundations will ineluctably lead to development of the culture peculiar to
+> each nationality.
+Whenever we Makhnovist insurgents speak of independence of
+> the Ukraine, we ground it in the social and economic plane of the toilers.
+> We proclaim the right of the Ukrainian people (and every other nation) to
+> self-determination, not in the narrow, nationalist sense . . . but in the
+> sense of the toilers' right to self-determination.
+We declare that the
+> toiling folk of the Ukraine's towns and countryside have shown everyone
+> through their heroic fight that they do not wish any longer to suffer
+> political power and have no use for it, and that they consciously aspire to
+> a libertarian society.
+We thus declare that all political power . . . is to
+> be regarded . . . as an enemy and counter-revolutionary.
+To the very last
+> drop of their blood they will wage a ferocious struggle against it, in
+> defence of their entitlement to self-organisation."_ [quoted by Alexandre
+> Skirda, **Nestor Makhno Anarchy's Cossack** , pp. 377-8]

 So while anarchists unmask nationalism for what it is, we do not disdain the basic struggle for identity and self-management which nationalism diverts.
 We